Greek Orthodox Easter in Crete

 According to tradition, believers piously kiss the Gospel, the Cross, and the Epitaph, and then pass under the table, thus symbolically going through the ritual of descent into the grave, together with Christ, so that afterward, they will rise together with Him, overcoming death and achieving salvation.

 The kneeling under the Epitaph also has a deep sense of humility and faith in the face of the One who has suffered and sacrificed for humanity, washing its ancestral sin and offering divine forgiveness and blessing.
-Tradition also says that this ritual assists believers in the healing of diseases and physical suffering and strengthens their courage in facing the challenge of daily life.
+Tradition also says that this ritual assists believers in healing diseases and physical suffering and strengthens their courage in facing the challenges of daily life.

 A unique feature of the service is the Chanting of the Lamentations or Praises, a long series of sad and tender church hymns for the funeral, with profound significance for Orthodox Christians.
 While the priests wear sober robes, the atmosphere of the Lamentation expresses the tragedy in which the believers are not only spectators but become partakers, bodies, and souls, recalling the passions of the Savior that end with His sacrifice.

-In small communities, the Epitaph Procession takes place only around the church, while in large towns, it goes through boulevards and streets, the masses often being accompanied by a band that performs funeral marches, choirs of clergy believers, and military guards.
+In small communities, the Epitaph Procession takes place only around the church.
+In large towns, it goes through boulevards and streets, the masses often accompanied by a band performing funeral marches, clergy believers' choirs, and military guards.
 Being an important holiday of the whole nation, hierarchs of the church, officials from the local administration, and representatives of the army and public order forces are attending the Good Friday service, at the main churches in the cities.

 Late at night, after the Procession, the Epitaph is taken back to the church and placed on the table in the Holy Altar, where it will remain throughout the Easter period, until the eve of the Ascension feast.
 This marks the end of the rituals that remind us of the sacrifice and suffering of Jesus Christ for man's salvation and victory over death and sin, culminating in the crucial event of Christianity: Resurrection.